Local TV stations across the country set to air discredited 'Plandemic' researcher's conspiracy theory about Fauci - Local News 8

 When asked if he really was unaware that Mikovits had been in a viral video earlier in the year pushing misinformation about coronavirus, Bolling said he had been.

 “I give you my word… this is the first I’ve heard of the video,” Bolling said.
-“And the very first time I heard of Dr Mikovitz was the morning of taping.”
+“And the very first time I heard of Dr. Mikovits was the morning of taping.”

 But when asked whether, now that he was aware of the video, he had any second thoughts about airing the segment with Mikovits, Bolling replied, “I don’t second guess my producers and bookers.”